Ryannn41/QR_Code_Generator/README.md

 3. Start the project: Run `nodemon index.js` in the terminal<br>
 4. Enter the URL in the terminal to generate the QR code <br>
 5. qr_img.png will become the QR code of the input URL <br>
-6. Run `rs` in the terminal to restart the local server to input other URLS.
+6. Run `rs` in the terminal to restart the local server to input other URLs.